ml4/example-sentinel-vault/README.md

 ## Unit Test Sentinel Policies Locally

 Once you have access to your Vault Enterprise instance (i.e. not an OSS/homebrew etc. deployment), and have _unset_ VAULT_TOKEN in your env, from this repo gitroot, install the base example policies, mount the KV secrets engine and write an example kv while logged in with a privileged token as below.
-We do not recommend keeping the root token once you have set up a Vault instance
+We do not recommend keeping the root token once you have set up a Vault instance.

 ```bash
 $ cd example-sentinel-vault